harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 wc gene_pred/P_aphanis/THeavenDRCT72020_1/swissprot/rep_modeling/787033/swissprot_vSept_2021_10_hits.tbl
 #10,919 131028 638001
 ```
-### Genome submission
+## Genome submission
 Submisison of annotations with an assembly appears to be a complex process.
 If a genome is to be submitted without annotation then all that is needed is the fasta file containing the assembled contigs.
 If an annotated genome is to be submitted then a number of processing steps are required before submission.
 The fasta file of contigs and the gff file of annotations must be combined to form a .asn file.
 The program that does this conversion (tbl2asn) requires the fasta files and gff files to be formatted correctly.
 In the case of the gff file, this means parsing it to a .tbl file.

-### Generating .tbl file (GAG)

-The Genome Annotation Generator (GAG.py) can be used to convert gff files into .tbl format, for use by tbl2asn.

-It can also add annotations to features as provided by Annie the Annotation extractor.
+The program Annie parses interproscan, swissprot, blast hits etc. into a feature table file (.tbl) which is compatible with GAG.
+Genome annotation generator (GAG) parses annotations into a table format compatible with tbl2asn. tble2asn is NCBI's program which generates an annotated assembly including metadata, gene models, annotations and locus tag prefixes.

-#### Annie
+### Annie

 Interproscan and Swissprot annotations were extracted using annie, the ANNotation Information Extractor.
 The output of Annie was filtered to keep only annotations with references to ncbi approved databases.
 Note - It is important that transcripts have been re-labelled as mRNA by this point.